 What are the advantages of using Ghost for blogging instead of WordPress?

-WordPress newsletter vs Ghost blogging is two popular platforms for creating and distributing content online.
-The wordPress newsletter is a plugin that allows writers to send newsletters to their subscribers directly from their WordPress website.
+WordPress newsletter and Ghost blogging are two popular platforms for creating and distributing content online.
+The WordPress newsletter is a plugin that allows writers to send newsletters to their subscribers directly from their WordPress website.

 Ghost, on the other hand, is a dedicated blogging platform with a focus on clean and minimalist design.
 While both platforms offer features for creating newsletters, WordPress is better suited for writers who already have a WordPress site, while Ghost is ideal for those who want a simple and elegant platform for their blog.

-And we offer you the best blogging ghost themes for your blogging website.
+And we offer you the best blogging ghost themes for your ghost blogging website.

 What are the key differences between Ghost and Substack for creating newsletters?